 Being an “ambassador” means being a “representative.”
 Given the relatively small size of our profession, many of us find ourselves in a position of being the first actuary people have met.
 We all represent the profession on a daily basis when working with colleagues and serving our clients.
 The keys to being a strong ambassador for the SOA are: to enjoy meeting new people, being a good listener, and being enthusiastic about the Society and the profession.
 Of course, it also helps to demonstrate great competence.
 I strive to satisfy all those criteria.

 I certainly felt like an ambassador during my first three years on the Congressional Budget Office’s Health Advisory Panel.
 I was the only actuary and one of only two health plan representatives among a distinguished group of health care economists, policy makers, and pundits.
 I felt similarly when I was hired by two health plans as their CFO when neither had any credentialed actuaries on staff.
 For 13 years I made quarterly presentations to the boards of these companies as the only actuary in the room.

-As you focus on the future direction of SOA and the profession, explain your approach to setting the direction for both especially in the global arena.
+What do you see as the future of the SOA and the profession, especially in the global arena?